Open problems in K-stability of Fano varieties: Local K-stability

 When $X$ is a $(2n-1)$-dimensional contact Fano variety with $-K_X=nL$, the cone $(o\in Y)=C(X,H)$ for any $H$ with $L=-rH$ yields a $\mathbb{G}_m$-symplectic singularity of weight $r$ (see \cite{Smiech-contact}).
 Conversely, for a conical symplectic singularity, a direct calculation shows that the base is a klt contact Fano orbifold (see \cite{Namikawa-contact}).

 One strong conjecture predicts all contact Fano manifolds are necessarily homogeneous spaces (see \cite{Lebrun-contact}, where the existence of a K\"ahler-Einstein metric is also explicitly conjectured).
 However, there are a lot more singular examples of contact Fano varieties.
-While there exists easy examples of contact Fano varieties which are not K-semistable, we expect many `natural' contact Fano varieties are K-polystable.
+In particular, there exist easy examples of contact Fano varieties which are not K-semistable.
+For instance, a weighted projective space $\mathbb{P}(a_1,\cdots, a_{2n})$ with $a_1+a_2=\cdots=a_{2n-1}+a_{2n}$ is a contact Fano variety with respect to the form descent from $\rd z_1\wedge \rd z_2+\cdots +\rd z_{2n-1}\wedge \rd z_{2n}$, whereas it is K-semistable if and only if $a_1=\cdots=a_{2n}$.
+Nevertheless, we expect many `natural' contact Fano varieties are K-polystable.
 A class of `natural' contact Fano varieties is the base of conical singularities arising from Lie theory.

 \begin{problem} More precisely, \begin{enumerate} \item Is the projective base of a nilpotent orbit closure K-polystable? \item Is the projective base of a Slodowy slice K-polystable? \end{enumerate} \end{problem} In both cases, the weight of the `natural' conical action is 1 or 2.